alii/evaluate/README.md

 - Super references in class methods
 - Common string and array methods (length, toString, join, slice, etc.)
 - Basic array mutator methods (push, pop, shift, unshift)
+- Destructuring in function parameters
+- Template literals with expression interpolation

+## Security Features

+This evaluator is designed with security in mind:

+- **No Default Globals**: Unlike JavaScript's `eval()`, this evaluator does not provide ANY built-in global objects by default.
+This means features like `Promise`, `setTimeout`, `console` are not available unless you explicitly provide them.
+- **Explicit Context**: You must explicitly provide any global objects that your code needs through the context parameter, giving you fine-grained control over what's accessible.
+- **Sandboxed Execution**: The evaluator cannot access the host environment outside what you provide in the context.

 ## Limitations and Unsupported Features